Machine Learning with R, tidyverse, and mlr

 Part 3: Regression

-8 Regression with lines: Linear, polynomial and spline regression
+8 Regression with lines: linear regression and generalized additive models

 9 Preventing overfitting in regression: Ridge regression, LASSO and elastic net